-The Pro-Superbike Championship
+The Pro-Superbike Championships

 But while Moto Motion owned and operated Pro-Superbike it still needed places to race, and the events plus all of the supporting championships were still handled by the German motorsport federation.
 Over the decade as the series grew bigger and better, tensions between the two sides grew too, with the Oberste Motorradsport-Kommission - and later the Deutsche Motor Sport Bund - wanting more control over what was effectively Germany's national superbike championship, and Moto Motion keen not to change their successful and popular product.